amg1893/raml-1-mockup/README.md

 - `--fakeroot` &rarr; BaseURI for references that will fake (i.e. `http://json-schema.org`).
 - `--formats` &rarr; CommonJS module-id or path for custom formats.

-Run `raml-mockup -h` to display all usage info.
+Run `raml-1-mockup -h` to display all usage info.

 queryParams
 -----------